EstherSlabbert/tech230_AWS/aws_ec2_instances_and_ami.md

 Add inbound rules to MongoDB EC2 instance so that the App EC2 instance can connect with it. (port 27017 for MongoDB)

 Add inbound rules to App EC2 instance so that it can connect with the MongoDB EC2 instance.

 Configure the appropriate default files.
 Change environment variable to have the IP of the MongoDB EC2 instance.

 ```
-sudo nano /etc/mongod.conf
+# in database
+sudo sed -i 's/^bind_ip = 127.0.0.1/bind_ip = 0.0.0.0/g' /etc/mongodb.conf
+sudo systemctl restart mongodb
+sudo systemctl enable mongodb
 ```

+Check that MongoDB is running with `sudo systemctl status mongodb`

 ```
-sudo nano .bashrc
-export DB_HOST=mongodb://192.168.10.150:27017/posts
+# in app
+echo 'export DB_HOST=mongodb://<Place MongoDB EC2 IP here>:27017/posts' >> /home/ubuntu/.bashrc # may work with either private/public IP
 source .bashrc
+sudo apt update
+sudo apt install -y nodejs npm
+sudo npm install -g pm2
+sudo systemctl reload nginx
+cd app
+node seeds/seed.js
+pm2 start app.js
 ```
+Alternatively add the DB_HOST with `export DB_HOST=mongodb://<Place MongoDB EC2 IP here>:27017/posts` - this will not be permanent (use `printenv DB_HOST` to check it took).
+If your app had previously been running use `pm2 stop app` to stop app try `pm2 start app.js --update-env`.
+Check nginx status `sudo systemctl status nginx`, nodejs `nodejs --version` and pm2 `pm2 --version`.
+Go to the <Public IP address>:3000/posts and you should see the page